mdahlgrengadd/PrometheOS-src/src/plugins/README.md

-# Desktop Dreamscape Plugin Architecture
+# PromethOS Plugin Architecture

-This document explains how to create new applications (plugins) for the Desktop Dreamscape environment and how to implement API functionality so your app can be controlled via the API Explorer.
+This document explains how to create new applications (plugins) for the PromethOS environment and how to implement API functionality so your app can be controlled via the API Explorer.

 ## Table of Contents